- 5 minutes to read

 Web Jobs Last Run As Resources

-Here's an example of state evaluation where the last Run succeeded for a Triggered Web job as seen in a Nodinite Monitor View.
+This image shows state evaluation where the last Run succeeded for a Triggered Web job as seen in a Nodinite Monitor View.

 Web App Web Site

-This Monitoring feature is documented here.
+This Monitoring feature is documented in detail on the Azure Web App Monitoring page.

 Alert history for Web Jobs